lionel-panhaleux/vtes/vtes_comprehensive_rules.md

 Ⓡ A vampire's capacity can never be reduced below one, even by the effects of `Violet Tremain` or `Mind of a Child`.

+### 1.5.3.
+Clan

-**Clan**: Each vampire belongs to a clan, identified by the symbol at the top of the attribute bar (the marble stripe on the left side of the card).
+Each vampire belongs to a clan, identified by the symbol at the top of the attribute bar (the marble stripe on the left side of the card).
 See the reference pages in the center of the rules booklet for a list of the clan symbols.
 Some library cards require a member of a particular vampire clan to